broadinstitute/gatk/docs/CNV/howtogcnv.md

 Towards deciding which regions to exclude, [AnnotateIntervals](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_copynumber_AnnotateIntervals.php) labels the given intervals with GC content and additionally with mappability and segmental duplication content if given the respective optional resource files.
 [FilterIntervals](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_copynumber_FilterIntervals.php) then subsets the intervals list based on the annotations and other tunable thresholds.
 Later, GermlineCNVCaller also takes in the annotated intervals to use as covariates towards analysis.

-_Explicit GC-correction, although optional, is recommended._ The default v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline script omits explicit gc-correction and we activate it in the pipeline by setting `do_explicit_gc_correction":"True"`.
+_Explicit GC-correction, although optional, is recommended._ The default v4.1.0.0 `cnv_germline_cohort_workflow.wdl` pipeline workflow omits explicit gc-correction and we activate it in the pipeline by setting `do_explicit_gc_correction":"True"`.
 The tutorial illustrates the optional AnnotateIntervals step by performing the recommended explicit GC-content-based filtering.

 **AnnotateIntervals with GC content**